jackiegore/In-class-16th-3002/untitled.md

 Jacqueline Gore, Ethan Chang, Alex Ramirez, Eva Duvaris, Steven Vacha
 * define and compare/contrast temporal, rate, latency, synchronous, and phase codes
-* temporal: The tmeporal code is the timing of spikes that carrys certain information in different patterns.
+* temporal: The temporal code is the timing of spikes that carrys certain information in different patterns.
 Unlike rate codes and synchronous codes temporal codes rely on exact timing.

 Rate: The rate codes carries information from the firing of the neurons at a specific rate that the strength of the signal relates to the amount of action potential.
 Unlike temporal coding this is a measure of overall amount of firing.